Music and Drama

 Music educators in the Brandywine School District are passionate about introducing students to the rhythms and music of our world.
 Our lessons and curriculum reflect standards that make sure that students receive an engaging and well-rounded musical education.
 The BSD Music Department works together as a K-12 team to make sure musical concepts and skills are offered at an appropriate age.

 Each elementary school music department offers a rich music education in which kids sing, play classroom instruments, read and write musical notation, explore movement and more!
 Each elementary school features a choir program for 4th-5th grade students, who perform in the annual BSD Choral Festival.
 Other programs like Drama Club, Talent Shows, Orff Club, keyboards, recorders, and ukuleles are offered at our elementary schools!
 Several of our elementary choir programs travel to nursing homes to sing for residents.
 Some are invited to sing the National Anthem at the Wilmington Blue Rocks stadium.

-At the middle school level, BSD offers general music classes and the opportunity to join a performance ensemble like band or chorus.
+At the middle school level, BSD offers general music classes and the opportunity to join a performance ensemble like bandm choir, or orchestra.
 These ensembles perform concerts in the evening for a live audience 2-3 times per school year as well as participate in special events during the school day.
 Beginning in 7th grade, students can audition for All-State ensembles.
 Our middle school ensembles travel and perform in music competitions.
 At these festivals, students receive feedback from accredited college/university professors or other professional musicians on their performances.
 Our performing arts departments also present live musical theater experiences for students each year.